Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application-Specific Approximation Techniques

 Various techniques have been proposed to achieve precision scaling of DNNs without affecting their application-level accuracy.
 The most commonly used technique is 8-bit range linear post-training quantization, where floating-point weights and activations are converted to 8-bit fixed-point format.
 The range linear quantization is further divided into two types: (1) asymmetric quantization~\cite{jacob2018quantization} and (2) symmetric quantization~\cite{krishnamoorthi2018quantizing}.
 In asymmetric quantization, the minimum and maximum observed values in the input range are mapped to the minimum and maximum values in the output (integer/fixed-point) range, respectively.
 However, in symmetric quantization, the maximum absolute observed value in the input range is used to define both minimum and maximum values of the input range.
 Significant efforts have been made to push the limits of DNN precision scaling to ultra-low precision levels.
 Works like XNOR-Net~\cite{rastegari2016xnor}, Binarized Neural Network (BNN)~\cite{hubara2016binarized} and DoReFa-Net~\cite{zhou2016dorefa} explore the potential of aggressive quantization, up to 1-bit precision.
 However, as aggressive quantization leads to significant accuracy loss, these techniques usually employ quantization-aware training to achieve reasonable accuracy, as in such cases training also acts as an error-healing process.

 Non-linear (or non-uniform) quantization techniques have also been explored in the literature~\cite{jain2019biscaled, han2015deep}.
 These techniques are inspired by the non-uniform probability distribution of DNN data structures and propose to distribute the quantization levels accordingly.
 Apart from the above-mentioned techniques, mixed-precision techniques are also commonly used, where different precision formats can be used for different layers and filters/channels of a DNN~\cite{wang2019haq}.
-We note that mixed-precision quantization is only effective when the underlying hardware is capable of supporting different precision formats.
+It is noted that mixed-precision quantization is only effective when the underlying hardware is capable of supporting different precision formats.